 - Select the layers you want to package in the Contents pane.

-- In the Package group on the Share tab, click New Layer Package .
-Alternatively, you can right-click the selected layers and click Share As Layer Package .
+- On the Share tab, in the Package group, click Layer .
+Alternatively, right-click the selected layers, point to the Sharing menu, and click Share As Layer Package .
 The Package Layers pane appears.

 - Specify where to save your package, either to your online account or as a file on disk.